 Suzanne Staggs is an experimentalist who makes measurements of the cosmic microwave background (CMB) radiation left over from the universal primeval plasma.
 (As the universe expanded and cooled, the photons eventually decoupled from the baryonic matter when their typical energies were insufficient to ionize hydrogen; at that point the universe became largely neutral and the photons passed through it without scattering.)
 The current experiments are of two types: measurements of the polarization of the CMB and of the CMB's very fine-scale features.

 The polarization of the CMB is only a few parts per billion.
 It arises from the fact that an unpolarized incident wave scattered from an electron emerges with an angle-dependent polarization; anisotropy in the radiation at the time of its last encounter with electrons results in a net polarization of the CMB.
 The majority of the polarization patterns emerge because of the anisotropy in the primordial plasma at the time of decoupling; this same anisotropy is probed exquisitely well by the present day maps of the CMB temperature by, for example, WMAP.
 However, gravity waves leftover from an epoch of inflation in the first few atto-attoseconds of the universe can also present anisotropic scattering conditions and thus imprint polarization onto the CMB; in distinction to the those from the plasma anisotropies, these patterns can come in either global parity.
 Therefore, detailed study of the polarization may provide information on the inflation potential itself!
-More information can be found in many places; one is a recent review article by Samtleben, Staggs & Winstein.
+More information can be found in many places; one is in the below-referenced review article by Samtleben, Staggs & Winstein.

 - The Cosmic Microwave Background for Pedestrians: A Review for Particle and Nuclear Physicists, Samtleben, D., Staggs, S. T., & B. Winstein, 2007, ARNPS, 57, p.245-283 astro-ph/0803.0834